DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/debugging-tests.md

 ## Debugging Recorded Tests

-TestCafe Studio's *debug mode* helps you understand what is happening in your web page during testing.
+TestCafe Studio's *debug mode* helps you understand what is happening on your web page during testing.
 In this mode, TestCafe Studio pauses the test and allows you to debug the tested page using the browser's developer tools.
-You can check the web page state, DOM elements' location, their CSS styles, etc.
+You can check the web page's state, DOM elements' location, their CSS styles, etc.

 You can activate the debug mode in one of the following ways:

-* Add the [Debug](recording-tests/test-actions/debug.md#debug) action to a particular place in a test.
-When test execution reaches this action, it pauses.
+* Add the [Debug](recording-tests/test-actions/debug.md#debug) action to a particular stage of a test.
+The test is paused when the test reaches this action.

     ![Debug Action](../../images/working-with-testcafe-studio/debug-action.png)